William M. Gray: Personal life

 On 1 October 1954, Gray married Nancy Price and they had four children together: Sarah, Anne (deceased), Janet, and Robert.
 They remained married until Price's death in 2001.
-Gray was an avid fan of baseball and followed the then Washington Senators (now known as the Texas Rangers).
+Gray was a fan of baseball and followed the then Washington Senators (now known as the Texas Rangers).
 He initially sought a career in baseball or basketball but a knee injury at age 21 prevented him from pursuing such.

 Research

 Among Gray's most prominent achievements were the establishment of seasonal hurricane forecasts and finding that hurricane activity is cyclical.
 He is widely regarded as a pioneer in hurricane research, particularly for the seasonal forecasts.
 Throughout his career, Gray published more than 80 papers and 60 research reports.
 Klotzbach referred to him as "one of the greatest minds in hurricane research".

 Seasonal hurricane forecasts

 In the late 1970s, Gray noticed a trend of low hurricane activity in the North Atlantic basin during El Niño years.
 He was the first researcher to make a connection between such events and positive results led him to pursue further research.
 He found numerous factors across the globe influence tropical cyclone activity, such as connecting wet periods over the African Sahel to an increase in major hurricane landfalls along the United States East Coast.
 However, his findings also showed inconsistencies when only looking at a single factor as a primary influence.

 Utilizing his findings, Gray developed an objective, statistical forecast for seasonal hurricane activity; he predicted only the number of tropical storms, hurricanes, and major hurricanes, foregoing specifics on tracks and potential landfalls due to the aforementioned inconsistencies.
 Gray issued his first seasonal forecast ahead of the 1984 season, which used the statistical relationships between tropical cyclone activity, the El Niño–Southern Oscillation (ENSO), Quasi-biennial oscillation (QBO), and Caribbean basin sea-level pressures.
 The endeavor proved modestly successful.
 He subsequently issued forecasts ahead of the start of the Atlantic hurricane season in May and before the peak of the season in August.
 Students and colleagues joined his forecast team in the following years, including Christopher Landsea, Paul W. Mielke Jr., and Kenneth J. Berry.

 After the 2005 Atlantic hurricane season, Gray announced that he was stepping back from the primary authorship of CSU's tropical cyclone probability forecasts, passing the role to Philip J. Klotzbach.
 Gray indicated that he would be devoting more time to the issue of global warming.
 He did not attribute global warming to anthropogenic causes, and was critical of those who did.